hevangel/jenkins_pipeline_example/README.md

-# jenkins_pipeline_tests
+# jenkins_github_example

-Test Jenkins integration with github
+Example of Jenkins and github integrations.

-Create a dummy Jenkins pipeline to try out github integrations.
+Create a dummy Jenkins pipeline to push some changes into github.